What is a learning wall?

-- Start off with a large wall space in your classroom that is visible from every student desk, and easy for you to access during lesson time.
+- Start off with a large wall space in your classroom that is visible from every student’s desk, and easy for you to access during lesson time.

-- Make sure you include learning intentions and co-created success criteria, marking guides/rubrics so that students know how they are being assessed, modelled responses, and word walls.
+- Make sure you include learning intentions and co-created success criteria, marking guides/rubrics so that students know how they are being assessed, modeled responses, and word/vocabulary walls.

 - You can also include a means for students to self and peer assess.
-This may be a personal tag they can move to mark their learning journey.
-You can find Learning Wall Starter Kits here that include everything you need.
+This may be a personal tag that they can move to mark their learning journey.

 - Want to know more?
 Grab a copy of my Teacher Guidebook.

 Can learning walls still be themed and complement classroom décor?

 Yes, of course.
 In fact, you can still share your teaching personality AND co-construct a learning wall with your students.

 Check out my different décor options here – your learning wall DOES NOT have to be boring!

 Your learning wall should show your students’ learning journey and be an amazing artifact at the end of your unit of work.
 How it looks at the end is completely up to you and your students!

 Let me know how you go – I’d love to hear how you implement learning walls in your classroom!